AbhishekKarmakar5/transformers-text-classification-for-nlp-using-bert-2478096/README.md

 # Transformers: Text Classification for NLP using BERT
-This is the repository for the LinkedIn Learning course `Transformers: Text Classification for NLP using BERT`.
-The full course is available from [LinkedIn Learning][lil-course-url].
+This is the repository for  `Transformers: Text Classification for NLP using BERT`.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions